Over 55,000 women are diagnosed with breast cancer each year in the UK

 Detecting it early

-The earlier breast cancer is diagnosed, the better the chances of beating it.
+The earlier breast cancer is diagnosed, the better the chances of successful treatment.

 Women aged 50 and over are entitled to free breast screening (a mammogram).
 You should get your first appointment between your 50th and 53rd birthdays.
 You will then receive invitations every three years until you reach 70.
 After this, you will need to make your own appointments.